Thursday, January 13, 2022

 In other news, Tiff’s Treats had two dozen cookies for $23 yesterday but I did not want to be fat.

 Tiff’s Treats, if you don’t know, is a store that bakes fresh cookies and delivers them hot to your door when you want them.
 Like, whenever you want them.
 This is both incredibly delightful and incredibly problematic.
 They have amazing chocolate chip peanut butter cookies, not to mention various seasonal cookies that have never disappointed.
 At Christmas, they had peppermint chocolate chip.
 This month is red velvet.

 I cannot overstate the delight of opening up an app, tapping on a cookie, and having it show up fresh and hot on your doorstep a half hour later.

 Today I got an email that was a “mystery deal” and you had to get all the way to checkout to reveal what it was.
 From 20-50%.
 I made a deal with myself that if I got the 50% discount I would buy the cookies today.
 I made it to the almost end of the week without cookies, and it’s been A WEEK.

 So I put all the cookies in my cart and got to the end… 35%.

 I could have bought the cookies.
 I really could have.
 But I made a deal with myself, and what’s the point of doing that if I’m not even going to honor it?

 Besides, I found my favorite homemade cookie recipe (Alton Brown, yes please and thank you) and I also have all the ingredients I need to make them.

-So if the universe allows me the time and desire at some point, I can make my own.
+So if the universe allows me the time and desire, I can make my own.

 I’m not even mad about it.
 The thing is, if I make up my mind then I make up my mind.
 It’s when I’m indecisive that I get mad.
 Not even at myself, but at the entire universe and everything in it.